Animal Shelter

 This green-eyed beauty is not only stunning but also incredibly loving and attentive.
 Honey's favorite pastime is ensuring you're never short on forehead boops!
 She is a professional at purring, making air biscuits and offering endless affection.
 Honey has asthma, so she needs a family who can help manage her condition with daily medication.
 She takes her meds like a champion and keeps her space free of floral or fragranced products.

-Buttercream and Marshmallow, One year old
+Buttercream and Marshmallow, Two years old

 two white rabbits sitting together